mypdns/adblocker-rules/README.md

 [![Donate](_public/icons/donate.png)](https://0xacab.org/my-privacy-dns/matrix/-/blob/master/DONATION.md)
 [![My Privacy DNS](_public/icons/logo-h128.png)](https://0xacab.org/my-privacy-dns/matrix "This project is part of My Privacy DNS")

-# Contents
+# Adblocker Rules

-The uBlock, adBlock like filters you will find inside this repository will in some degree be a supportive to the more common know filters like [EasyList][EasyList] or [AdGuard][AdGuard].
+These adblock filters you will find inside this repository will in some degree be a supportive to the more common know filters like [EasyList][EasyList] or [AdGuard][AdGuard].